BurlakovNick/aoc-2021/README.md

 `fnil` is the way to deal with `nil` values - in case an item isn't found in a map, `0` will be used.

 Also - there's `reduce-kv` to reduce maps without wrapping key-value pair in `[k v]`

+## Day 07

+When dealing with `Math/abs` Clojure doesn't seem to understand the type and choose right overload :( Sad